BetterBrief/opauth-paypal/README.md

 )
 ```

-The list of permission are available on Attribute Level when registering application.
+The list of permissions are available on Attribute Level when registering application.

 License
 ---------